frontendBaby-tokyo/frontend-baby-blog/src/content/blog/en/ponkichi_vue_5.md

 We'll take a peek at the true identity of the `createApp` function we always use, through its TypeScript type definition file!
 What discoveries will Ponkichi make?

+###  👨‍🏫 Doctor's Note

+It seems you've realized the wonderful safety that TypeScript's 'types' provide, Ponkichi.
+While the freedom of JavaScript is appealing, I think you now understand how much these rules can help us when building something large.

+But, interestingly enough, the world of frontend has many different philosophies, and not every tool uses the same kind of magic.

+For example, there's another powerful tool I've been watching called **Svelte**.
+Svelte has a strong identity as a "compiler" and values being able to write code that feels as close to plain HTML and JavaScript as possible.
+Therefore, unlike Vue, which warmly welcomes TypeScript by writing `lang="ts"`, Svelte doesn't necessarily force TypeScript from the very beginning.

+This isn't a matter of which one is superior.

+If Vue's philosophy is, **"Let's wear the sturdy armor of 'types' from the start to build large applications safely,"** then Svelte's philosophy is, **"Let's start light with plain JavaScript, and it's expected that you can put on the TypeScript armor later if the project grows or requires more robustness."**

+Different tools have different strengths and philosophies.
+What we learned today was a part of the reason why the tool called Vue values TypeScript so much.
+In the future, when you encounter various tools, I'd be happy if you remember this "difference in philosophy between tools."

 ---
 *End of Episode 5*